aalokagrawal/Automating_Counterspeech/README.md

 other models across all metrics.
 In terms of prompting, we find that our proposed strategies help in improving counter speech generation across all the models.

+**WARNING: The repository contains content that are offensive and/or hateful in nature.**

 ## Folder Description

 ```text